khsrali/LTB-Symm/README.md

 # LTB-Symm

-LTB-Symm is a publicly available code that does two things: **large scale tight-binding** (LTB) calculation of 2D materials, and checks **topological symmetries** (Symm) of their wave functions.
+LTB-Symm does two things: **large scale tight-binding** (LTB) calculation of 2D materials, and checks **topological symmetries** (Symm) of their wave functions.

 ## Who benefits

 LTB-Symm is an ideal choice for researchers looking for a ready-to-use, easy-to-modify, and MPI-implemented TB code for large scale 2D structures.
-Up to 1 (0.1) Milions atoms for limited (vast) K-points, is (easily) managable.
+Up to 1 (0.1) Milions atoms for few (many) K-points, is managable.

 Specially communities who deal with twisted bilayer/multilayer graphene.